MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 >- **ḥayil** = strength, army, wealth, valor.
 So “man of valour” = **a mighty warrior, strong and courageous in battle, someone of great worth.**

-Why is God calling him a mighty man of valour when he is scared, running away and hiding from the enemy?
+Why is God calling him a mighty man of valour when he is scared and running away and hiding from the enemy?

+Because God looks at what

 You were darkness and you are now light
 Salt and light